sajansharmanz/remix-run-boilerplate/README.md

+Please note this is an unfinished project.
+PRs are welcome, but I don't plan on investing much time on here.
+It was just to learn some Remix Run.

 # Welcome to Remix + Vite!

 📖 See the [Remix docs](https://remix.run/docs) and the [Remix Vite docs](https://remix.run/docs/en/main/future/vite) for details on supported features.